-This release has major improvements in the OpenModelica compiler frontend.
-Approximately 2.5 personyears of additional effort have been invested in the frontend compared to the 1.4.5 version, e.g., in order to have a more complete coverage of Modelica 3.0, mainly focusing on improved flattening in the compiler frontend.
-However the coverage is not yet full Modelica 3.0 in this release.
+This OpenModelica 1.5 release has major improvements in the OpenModelica compiler frontend and some in the backend.
+A major improvement of this release is full flattening support for the MultiBody library as well as limited simulation support for MultiBody.
+Interesting new facilities are the interactive simulation and the integrated UML-Modelica modeling with ModelicaML.
+Approximately 4 person-years of additional effort have been invested in the compiler compared to the 1.4.5 version, e.g., in order to have a more complete coverage of Modelica 3.0, mainly focusing on improved flattening in the compiler frontend.

-This release includes major improvements of the flattening frontend part of the OpenModelica Compiler (OMC) including, but not restricted to:
+This release includes major improvements of the flattening frontend part of the OpenModelica Compiler (OMC) and some improvements of the backend, including, but not restricted to: